-Coos Healthier Together supports South Coast Oregon Connects by funding a part-time contractor to provide oversight and fiscal management of the website.
+Community Health Improvement Plan supports South Coast Oregon Connects by funding a part-time contractor to provide oversight and fiscal management of the website.
 The Ford Family Foundation provided start-up funds for the prior development of the website.

-2. Coordination, Collaboration, and Communication (C3) Workgroup
+3. Coordination, Collaboration, and Communication (C3) Workgroup

-The Coos Healthier Together C3 Workgroup maintains a community newsletter, social media page (Facebook), webpages to support the distribution of information throughout the county.
+The Community Health Improvement Plan C3 Workgroup maintains a community newsletter, social media page (Facebook), and web pages to support the distribution of information throughout the county.
 Increasing awareness spurs improved access to services, better coordination, and increased collaboration among community partners.
-The C3 workgroup is made up of Coos Healthier Together members from multiple sectors who have come together to improve the health of Coos County residents.
+The C3 workgroup is made up of Community Health Improvement Plan members from multiple sectors who have come together to improve the health of Coos County residents.
 Although impacted by the pandemic, the C3 Workgroup was able to publish newsletters each quarter for the past year.